Saturday Night Live: Representations of minorities

 Over the years, SNL has been criticized for stereotypical and sparse representation of racial and gender groups.
 A 2016 study of SNL episodes from 1975 to 2016 (826 total) revealed over 90% of episodes had white hosts, while 6.8% were black, 1.2% were Hispanic, and 1.1% were of another racial minority.

 Chris Rock indicated he grew frustrated with being limited to sketches where he played stereotypical roles such as a rapper or Black political activist, and left the show to perform on In Living Color, which featured a mostly Black cast and would offer Rock more creative freedom.
-He would later host the show 4 times in 1996, 2014, 2020 and 2024, respectively.
+He would later host the show 4 times in 1996, 2014, 2020 and 2024.
 When longtime cast member Kenan Thompson suggested in 2013 that female African-American representation was low because producers were not finding such comedians who were "ready", media outlets countered it was SNL that was not ready, and the racial disparity "is symptomatic of problems deeply rooted in comedy and the entertainment industry at large".
 Thompson also refused to play any more black women on the show and demanded SNL hire black women instead.
+Since its inception, SNL has included only eight Black female cast members: Yvonne Hudson (1980), Danitra Vance (1985), Ellen Cleghorne (1991–1995), Maya Rudolph (2000–2007), Sasheer Zamata (2014–2017), Leslie Jones (2014–2019), Ego Nwodim (2018–2025), and Punkie Johnson (2020–2024).
+As of the 2025–2026 season, over half of SNLs seasons have not included Black female cast members.